luikore/I18n-t.tmbundle/README.md

 # What

-Query / Generate Rails / Padrino I18n Locale for TextMate
+Query / Generate Rails / Padrino I18n Locale for TextMate.
+Works for erb, slim and haml.

 # Install